 Martha's Vineyard Teddy Bear Suite Fundraiser

 Our largest fundraising effort is the Martha's Vineyard Teddy Bear Suite.
-This magical holiday tradition, where family memories are made, in its first seven years, has raised $126,000 for the Martha's Vineyard Boys and Girls Club and its vital after school food program.
-The Healthy Happy Kids program addresses childhood hunger and food insecurity on the Vineyard, and each week, it serves more than 500 elementary school aged kids.
+This magical holiday tradition, where family memories are made, in its first eight years, has raised $171,000 for the Martha's Vineyard Boys and Girls Club, and its vital after school food program.
+The Healthy Happy Kids program has made a substantial impact on childhood hunger and food insecurity on the Vineyard.
+Each week, the program now serves more than a third of all island kindergarten thru eighth grade children.
 Our annual fundraiser now covers the majority of the cost of H2K.

 Every summer, we help thousands of people find the perfect rental home on Martha's Vineyard.
 Inevitably, when they're packing up to leave, many vacation renters have left over food that they don't want to have to drag back home.
 Our idea was simple.
 Instead of throwing out all that non-perishable food, drop it off at our real estate store when you check-out.
 We collect it, then on their behalf, donate the food to the nonprofit The Island Food Pantry.
 The IFP serves nearly 500 families, which is more than 1,000 Islanders, including 200 children.
 A simple action that's helping make a difference.

 Island Housing Trust